-In the table below, use the drop-down menus to indicate the State's current rating within each of the State Safety Data Quality categories, and the State's goal for FY 2020 - 2022.
+In the table below, use the drop-down menus to indicate the State's current rating within each of the State Safety Data Quality categories, and the State's goal for FY 2023 - 2025.

-SSDQ Category Current SSDQ Rating Goal for FY 2020 Goal for FY 2021 Goal for FY 2022
+SSDQ Measure Current SSDQ Rating Goal for FY 2023 Goal for FY 2024 Goal for FY 2025

 Crash Record Completeness Good Good Good Good

 Crash VIN Accuracy Good Good Good Good

 Fatal Crash Completeness Good Good Good Good

 Crash Timeliness Good Good Good Good

 Crash Accuracy Good Good Good Good

 Crash Consistency No Flag No Flag No Flag No Flag

 Inspection Record Completeness Good Good Good Good

 Inspection VIN Accuracy Good Good Good Good

 Inspection Timeliness Good Good Good Good

 Inspection Accuracy Good Good Good Good

-Enter the date of the A & I Online data snapshot used for the "Current SSDQ Rating" column. https://ai.fmcsa.dot.gov/DataQuality/StateOverall.aspx 07/26/2019
+Enter the date of the A & I Online data snapshot used for the "Current SSDQ Rating" column.

+https://ai.fmcsa.dot.gov/DataQuality/StateOverall.aspx 08/08/2022

-Problem Statement Narrative: Describe any issues encountered for any SSDQ category not rated as "Good" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).
+Problem Statement Narrative: Describe any issues encountered for all SSDQ measures not rated as "Good/Green" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).

-As the source of the majority of reports related to traffic crashes in the District of Columbia, MPD has the primary responsibility for overseeing the collection and reporting accurate and timely safety data on CMVs to the Federal Motor Carrier Safety Administration (FMCSA).
+MPD is responsible for overseeing the collection and reporting of accurate crash data in the District of Columbia.
+The crash data corresponds to CMV-related crashes and is reported to FMCSA.
 MPD is also an active participant on the interagency DC Traffic Records Coordinating Committee (TRCC), whose goal is to improve the quality of traffic crash data in the District of Columbia.

-Within the past year, MPD has experienced an improvement in the quality of the crash data and timely uploads into SAFETYNET and other programs.
-Currently, the overall rating, as well as individual SSDQ ratings, are all GOOD.
+Within the past few years, MPD has has remained consistent in assuring the quality of the crash data and timely uploads into SAFETYNET and other programs.
+Currently, the overall rating, as well as individual SSDQ ratings, are all GOOD and present NO FLAGS.